ZhangDreamer/Amazon-Search-Result-Scraper/README.md

 ## Installation

-Before running the script, you need to install the following packages:
+Before running the script, you need to install [Python](https://www.python.org/downloads/) and the following packages:

 - pandas
 - requests
 - BeautifulSoup4
-- lxml
+- fuzzywuzzy

-You can install these packages using pip by running the following command:
+You can install these packages using pip by running the following command in your cmd:

-pip install pandas requests BeautifulSoup4 fuzzywuzzy
+pip install -r /path/to/requirements.txt

 ## Usage